algorithm-notes/algorithm-notes.github.io/Basic_Notes/Graph_Theory/Graph_Representation/index.md

 [home](/)

-A guide on how to represet graphs for informatics
+A guide on how to represent graphs for informatics

 ## Basic Graphs
 ### Adjacency Matrix